 The Zoom App Marketplace was launched in October 2018.
 The app distribution platform is populated with native and third-party integrations designed to enhance the Zoom video conferencing experience.

-Zoom has 1,211 apps available for download on the Zoom App Marketplace.
-The number of available apps has increased by more than 500% since January 2020, when only 200 apps were featured on the marketplace.
+Zoom has over 1,500 apps available for download on the Zoom App Marketplace (as of July 2021).
+The number of available apps has increased by more than 650% since January 2020, when only 200 apps were featured on the marketplace.

 There have been more than 6 million total app installs on the Zoom App Marketplace.

 Zoom app downloads

-Based on data from Sensor Tower, the Zoom mobile app was downloaded 38 million times in January 2021 across the App Store & Google Play combined.
+Based on data from Appfigures and Sensor Tower, the Zoom mobile app was downloaded almost 23 million times in September 2021 across the App Store & Google Play combined.

 17 million downloads came from the Play Store, while the remaining 6 million installs came from iOS.